 Combines are beginning to roll and that means long hours and irregular mealtimes for farm families.
-For generations farm women have packed food into their cars and loaded up the children to share a meal with those working in the field.
+For generations, families have packed food into their cars to share a meal with those working in the field.
 We must remember that just as we need to fuel and tune up the equipment, the same thing is true for our bodies.
-We want to make sure we are giving our bodies what they need---no junk in our gas tanks—this time of year we need the high octane super charged stuff!
+We want to make sure we are giving our bodies what they need---no junk in our gas tanks—this time of year we need the high octane supercharged stuff!

 - Food safety